siemens/kas/docs/userguide/getting-started.rst

 Usage
 -----

-There are (at least) four options for using kas:
+There are (at least) three options for using kas:

 - Install it locally via pip to get the ``kas`` command.
 - Use the container image locally.
 In this case, download the